qhdud3100/C-project/README.md

 It act like vscode.

 ## 3. assembly interpreter
-reads assembly language command and excute each command.
+Reads assembly language command and excute each command.

 ## 4. goat solver
 It solves wolf, goat and cabbage problem.